News and Trail Report

 Create, maintain, and groom Central Oregon's only groomed ski and snowshoe trails that allow dogs.

-Provide poop bags and empty "poop trash" at Good Dog!, the Wanoga winter trail, and the Phil's Trail parking area.
+Provide poop bags and empty "poop trash" at Rim Rock (Good Dog!), the Wanoga winter trail, and the Phil's Trail parking area.

 Catalyze the relaxation of summer trail restrictions in the national forest (Deschutes River Trail and wilderness).